kyouko-taiga/SKTiledParser/README.md

 Let's say I have a tileset named `Terrain` in Tiled, with two tiles: `grass` and `rock`.
 Then, I should create a sprite atlas called `Terrain` with two tile groups named respectively `grass` and `rock`.

+The most convenient setup is to first generate your sprite atlases, and then create your tilesets in Tiled using references to the files in your asset catalog.

 The Xcode project is a usage example.